R4yGM/SpaceXTelemetry-Api/README.md

 ### **not all the launches have the same data** this is because they couldn't be calculated or they weren't calculated yet, and not all the launches were extracted

+if you want to check if data exist you could see it by going on the launch folder

 # Telemetries
 This is the section related to the telemetry and predictions data
 ## Query for telemetries